Managing key multicasting through orthogonal systems: The proposed protocol

 \subsection{Security}

-We first notice that, by choosing $m$ appropriately, we can be sure that there are sufficiently many $n$-tuples of mutually orthogonal vectors in $V$, so that a brute force attack to find $B$ is not feasible.
-If $\K$ is a finite field $\mathbb{F}_q$, we can for example choose $m>2n$ and we know that there are more than
+Let us suppose that $\K$ is a finite field, which is the usual setting for application.
+As a first step we will show that, by choosing $m$ appropriately, we can be sure that there are sufficiently many $n$-tuples of mutually orthogonal vectors in $V$, so that a brute force attack to find $B$ is not feasible.

-$n$-tuples of mutually orthogonal vectors in $V$ (\cite{iosevich,vinh}).
-We remark also that any of these vectors should not be orthogonal to itself, otherwise there would be a problem to retrieve the secret.
-This is readily seen not to be a weakness with respect to brute force attacks, as soon as the characteristic of the field is big enough, or $0$.